 Hartford, TN

-Mouse Creek Falls can be accessed via Big Creek Trail, a 4-mile moderate hike along a river.
+Mouse Creek Falls is accessible via Big Creek Trail, a four-mile moderate hike along a river.
 While you’re in the area, check out the gorgeous Midnight Hole Lagoon!

 Cataract Falls